testcop/docs/wiki/README.md

 ![](images/Home_singleTestProject_MyCorp_MyApp.png)

 ## Keyboard Shortcuts
-Note: TestCop will register [keyboard shortcut](keyboard_shortcut.md) Ctrl-G,Ctrl-T (go test) - you may need to re-assign any conflicting shortcuts.
+Note: TestCop will register [keyboard shortcut](keyboard_shortcut.md) Ctrl-G,Ctrl-T (go test) and Ctrl-G,Ctrl-X (run tests) - you may need to re-assign any conflicting shortcuts.

 ## TestCop Installation
 Installation is via the Resharper -> Extensions Manager menu item.
 Very easy to use.